kercre123/wirepod-vector-python-sdk/docs/source/advanced-tips.rst

 Moving Vector between WiFi networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you move Vector from one WiFi network to another (using the Vector App), or if your Vector's IP changes, the SDK will need to determine Vector's new IP address.
+When you move Vector from one WiFi network to another, or if your Vector's IP changes, the SDK will need to determine Vector's new IP address.
 There are two ways to accomplish this.